HUD moves to require carbon monoxide detectors in public housing after deaths

 “In order to ensure the quick installation of detectors, HUD and Congress must also understand that some agencies that run public housing may need access to additional resources now,” said Sylvia Gimenez, a spokesperson for the National Association of Housing and Redevelopment Officials, a trade group for housing officials.

 Sen. Tim Scott, R-S.C., said that he pressed Carson repeatedly to take action on the issue and require detectors.
-“The Senator had a call with Carson directly, as well as sending letters and our staffs meeting multiple times,” said Sean Smith, a spokesperson for Scott.
+“The senator had a call with Carson directly, as well as sending letters and our staffs meeting multiple times,” Sean Smith, a spokesperson for Scott, said.
 In January, two residents died of carbon monoxide poisoning in a Columbia, South Carolina, public housing complex that had no detectors.

 Last month, members of both the House and Senate introduced bills that would require carbon monoxide detectors in all public housing, including $10 million in funding to help cover the cost of purchasing the devices.